tcplugins/tcWebHookTrigger/readme.md

 | template | Allows creating a string made up of text and path mappings | Yes
 | regex | Specifies the regular expression to use to validate the rendered template matches.
 If the regex does not match, the build will not be triggered | Yes |

 Note: Templates contain one or more variables in a string.
-The format for referencing variables is `${variable_name]`.
+The format for referencing variables is `${variable_name}`.
 Templates can contain multiple variables and other text.
 For example, the following template is valid:

     template=A build on branch ${branch} was triggered by ticket number ${ticket_number}.